ahmadabdul592/printf/README.md

-This is a printf function with functionalities of printing characters, strings, octals, hexadecimals (x and X) and a custom binary format. print1.c is our file that contain printf function. we created a file for each formatter.
+This is a printf function with functionalities of printing characters, strings, octals, hexadecimals (x and X) and a custom binary format. printf.c is our file that contain printf function. we created a file for each formatter.
 Formatter files: binary.c chars.c